 Before you become infected with my panic and throw your Christmas tree on the curb, I’d better hurry up and clue you in on the punch line – it turns out they weren’t ticks at all.
 In fact:

 - Ticks don’t live in trees, and they don’t lay eggs in trees.
 They dehydrate too easily, so they stay closer to the moist ground.
 They aren’t found in Christmas trees, period.
+But they can lay dormant in piles of leaves and survive the winter.

 - Ticks need live animal hosts, so it would be impossible for them to multiply and infest a tree without a food source.
 It doesn’t fit with their life cycle or habitat.